 SDK Documentation coming soon, for the time being, please inspect [xsg_wasm_sdk]\sys\infinity

 Every "web"GL engine is different, so there's no way to hyperlink from content delivered in one applet to content in another.

-Each time you visit a page with "web"GL on it, you have to download the entire graphics technology engine it's using as this solution delivers page specific functionality.
+Each time you visit a page with "web"GL content on it, you have to download the entire graphics technology engine it's using to deliver page specific graphics functionality.

 If all you want is your stuff shown on a page in a standard browser, "web"GL gets you that.